hiephamk/Static_Web_HTML/Web-Programming/readme.md

 List the database tables that are part of your project.

-- Table 1 (Created By): Table Name
+- Table 1 (Created By Chi): Product
-- Table 2 (Created By): Table Name
+- Table 2 (Created By Hiep): Member
-- Table 3 (Created By): Table Name
+- Table 3 (Created By Andy): News
+- Table 4 (Created By Dan): Feedback

 > Include the ER Diagram of the database.